In this section

 Finding out that your unborn baby may have congenital heart disease is frightening.
 As one of the nation’s top fetal heart programs, and in partnership with the Fetal Concerns Center, we’ve helped thousands of families receive the expert care and support they need.
 If your baby’s condition requires immediate care after delivery, we will work with the Fetal Concerns Center to coordinate all of your care needs before and after the birth of your child.

 Video: Meet Dr. Frommelt and learn about our Fetal Heart Program

 Why choose us?

-The Herma Heart Center is 3-star rated (the highest rating possible) for congenital heart surgery by the Society for Thoracic Surgeons (STS) and ranked among the top five pediatric heart programs in the country by U.S. News and World Report.
+The Herma Heart Institute is 3-star rated (the highest rating possible) for congenital heart surgery by the Society for Thoracic Surgeons (STS) and ranked among the top five pediatric heart programs in the country by U.S. News and World Report.
 Our surgical outcomes are consistently ranked among the best in the country, including the best published survival rates worldwide for treating hypoplastic left heart syndrome, an uncommon and complicated congenital heart disease.
 We are committed to providing the best care for you and your baby.

 - Fetal magnetocardiography (fMCG), which can diagnose fetal heart rhythm abnormalities more accurately than fetal echocardiography.
 This allows for a better understanding of the type and cause of rhythm problems so that treatment can be better tailored. fMCG is only available in a handful of centers in the world.